 - Spray a 9 x 13 inch pan with non stick cooking spray.

-- After the sweet potatoes are cool, slice into 1 inch spears.
+- After the sweet potatoes are cool, peel of skins and slice into 1 inch spears.
 Lay half of them in the pan.

 - Cut up 1 1/2 tablespoons of butter into small pieces and spread all over the sliced sweet potatoes.